 15.0 Fire Safety Management 15.1 Are there an adequate number of competent persons and arrangements (under Article 18 of the RRFSO) in place to assist the responsible person in the management and implementation of the preventative and protective measures? (safety assistance) Yes 15.2 Have all staff been trained in how to call the Fire Service, use of fire extinguishers, evacuation procedures and basic fire awareness?
-Yes 15.3 Do all new employees receive basic fire procedure and induction training on the date of appointment?
-Yes 15.4 Are records of fire safety training kept?
-Yes 15.5 Are systems and procedures in place to control any new work, alterations or repairs to the premises, so that no fire hazards are introduced?
+N/A 15.3 Do all new employees receive basic fire procedure and induction training on the date of appointment?
+N/A 15.4 Are records of fire safety training kept?
+N/A 15.5 Are systems and procedures in place to control any new work, alterations or repairs to the premises, so that no fire hazards are introduced?
 Yes 15.6 Is a "permit" to work procedure in place for contractors etc.?
 Yes 15.7 Where an alterations notice is in force has the enforcing authority been informed prior to any significant changes being made?
 N/A Fire Marshals & Fire Plans 15.8 Are fire marshals required to take charge of a fire incident and liaise with the Fire Service where required?
 No 15.9 Is there a list of fire marshals displayed in all locations where required?
 N/A 15.10 Are systems in place to provide identification for fire marshals during an emergency where required?
-N/A 15.11 Has a suitable fire assembly point been designated? (i.e. free from traffic hazards, radiated heat and free movement away from the premises) N/A 15.12 Do the premises require a fire plan in order to evacuate?
+N/A 15.11 Has a suitable fire assembly point been designated? (i.e. free from traffic hazards, radiated heat and free movement away from the premises) No 15.12 Do the premises require a fire plan in order to evacuate?
 Yes 15.13 Are there clearly defined written procedures to be followed in the event of a fire in the form of an emergency plan?
 Yes 15.14 Is a fire plan displayed throughout the premises where required?
 Yes 15.15 Are there procedures for calling out key staff during fire related emergencies outside of normal working hours?
 Yes

+15.0 Fire Safety Management: Finding(s)

+Ref Ref SIGNIFICANT FINDINGS

+None.

+Ref RECOMMENDATIONS

+None.

+Ref COMMENTARY

-15.0 Fire Safety Management: Finding(s) Ref SIGNIFICANT FINDINGS None.
-Ref RECOMMENDATIONS None.
-Ref COMMENTARY 15.1 First Choice Homes Oldham appoint approved contractors where necessary.
-It should be noted that works carried out on fire protection systems ought to be carried out in accordance with the relevant standard for the system being repaired/installed.
-The person carrying out such alteration/installation has a duty to take general fire precautions to ensure the premises remain safe under Article 5 (3) of the Regulatory Reform Fire Safety Order 2005 where so far as the requirements relate to matters within their control during installation repair and maintenance.
-15.4 All employees receive basic fire safety awareness training; there were no records kept on site.
-15.5 As fires are more frequent during refurbishment and/or alteration, it is important that any additional risks are evaluated, particularly when the building is occupied.
-Contractors have a duty to carry out a risk assessment and inform the client of any significant findings and of the remedial measures identified.
-Their impact on the building should be closely monitored with regard to (amongst others), damage to party walls, and the introduction of sources of ignition and combustible materials, the blocking of exit routes or fire doors being wedged open.
-15.6 All approved contractors are provided as part of the service level agreement and are expected to have been vetted to satisfy the requirements regarding "permits to work".
-15.8, 15.11 15.12 The principal mode of evacuation for the residential accommodation is that only the occupants of the flat/apartment of fire origin will evacuate.
+15.1 First Choice Homes Oldham appoint approved contractors where necessary.
+It should be noted that works carried out on fire protection systems ought to be carried out by competent persons in accordance with the relevant standard for the system being repaired/installed.
+The person carrying out such alteration/installation is duty bound under Article 5 (3) of the Regulatory Reform Fire Safety Order 2005 where so far as the requirements relate to matters within their control during installation repair and maintenance.

+15.2 The principal mode of evacuation for the residential accommodation is that only the occupants of the flat/apartment of fire origin will evacuate.
 This standard approach reflects the degree of compartmentation present in this building.
-The Grenfell tower fire phase 1 inquiry recommended that the owner and manager of every high-rise residential building be required by law to draw up and keep under regular review evacuation plans.
 Information on the building and any specific hazards and fire safety measures are provided for the Fire and Rescue Service during familiarisation visits and also placed in the premises information box.

-15.13 The fire action notices by the lifts have previously been replaced with a new "Stay Safe" notice which has been produced and agreed in conjunction with Greater Manchester Fire and Rescue Service.
-This is based on the "Stay Put" fire safety strategy and has been provided for reassurance of the residents and that if they feel at risk then they should evacuate as generally not clearly stated in previous stay put fire evacuation strategies.
+15.8, 15.11 Given the 'stay put' policy that is adopted in the block of flats, assembly at a designated place serves little purpose.
+Only persons affected by the fire will escape to outside the building where the fire service will arrive once called.